 Assembling all the PC Parts

-The next part of the answer to the question “How difficult is it to built a PC” is the actual assembly.
+The next part of the answer to the question “how difficult is it to build a PC” is the assembly.

 Motherboard’s Manual is Your Best Friend Here

 A motherboard’s manual is your primary guidebook for building your PC.
-Always have that with you to figure out the location of various connects and ports.
+Always have that with you to determine the location of various connects and ports.

 Cables and Where They Connect

-One very confusing and difficult aspect of PC building for newbies is where do all the cables go, where to get them from and what connects to what cables.
+One confusing and challenging aspect of PC building for newbies is where all the cables go, where to get them from, and what connects to what cables.